 - Thin, steady trails of ants along walls, counters, or baseboards

-- Ants gathering around sinks, pet bowls, or food spills
+- Ants gathering around sinks, pet bowls, garbage cans, or food spills

-- Small piles of soil or debris near cracks or foundation lines
+- Small piles of soil or debris near cracks or foundation edges

 - Activity that increases during warm afternoons or after rainfall